+There’s something incredibly soothing about the soft, warm glow of homemade beeswax candles, especially at night after the littles are in bed.
 But the golden glow and long burn time are just the beginning of a handmade beeswax candle’s charm.
 Unlike paraffin candles – which release carcinogens like toluene and benzene into the air– they burn clean and bright while releasing a faint honey scent.

 Even better, making beeswax candles at home – either as a gift or for yourself – is little more than a melt and pour process.

 Can I add essential oils?

 Yes, you can, however beeswax does not hold on to scent as well as some other waxes.
 For that reason, I blend a little coconut oil into my candles to give the scent more staying power.
 Even with the addition of coconut oil, I’ve found that only very strong scents (peppermint, lemongrass, vetiver etc.) do well in DIY beeswax candles.

 (Also, quick note: If you are planning to burn the candles around children make sure that the essential oils you select are kid-friendly – here’s a list to get you started.)

 For this tutorial you’ll need one pound of beeswax, which can be in the form of beeswax pellets or a whole block that you shred with a cheese grater.
 If you have a local beekeeper that sells raw beeswax, you can use these steps to filter it for candle making.

 Another option is white beeswax.
 Most of what you’ll find on the market is bleached, but the one I link to is lightened without any chemical at all.
 (They use the sun, air and moisture.)